Debugging with VS Code

 Right-click on the break point, and edit the break point (to add for example a condition)

-Using the Attach task
+Using the Attach configuration

-VS Code can attach to a running fglrun
+VS Code can attach to a running fglrun process.

 With VS Code having a folder opened with the source code of your project, start an attach debug session as follows: